csh970605/csh970605.github.io/_posts/2023-04-14-Contrastive_Divergence.md

 We can know through the formula in the image above that how weights affect to $log$ probability.<br>

-As seen in [Energy based model](https://csh970605.github.io/posts/EBM/), in RBM, energy is defined through weights.
+In RBM, energy is defined through weights.
 That is, energy dicate the shape of energy.<br>
 <br>
 So, let's see what happens during the steps of the contrastive divergence.<br>
 <br><br>